 Getting Started

-O-MVLL is an AArch64 obfuscator designed to work with Android and iOS toolchains.
+O-MVLL is a code obfuscator based on LLVM and designed to work with Android and iOS toolchains.

 # Create/edit './omvll_config.py' to configure the obfuscator and run: